gloin-dev/Fandango/README.md

 ## Summary

-Fandango is a API service that allows to store and recover images (jpeg, jpg, png) or documents like pdf, generate thumbnails, modify and retrieve images using an NoSQL database storage via http API.
+Fandango is a [Micronaut](http://micronaut.io/)-based microservice providing a REST API that allows to store and recover images (jpeg, jpg, png) or documents like PDF, and also allowing to generate thumbnails, modify and retrieve images, using a NoSQL database storage via HTTP-based API.

 ## Benefits